-Understand Filing Dates and Deadlines
+1. Understand Filing Dates and Deadlines

 Once you go VAT registered with HMRC, you’ll need to begin filing VAT returns.
 Missing deadlines can be costly and HMRC will hit you penalties and interest.
 Therefore, it’s important you make a note of when your VAT returns and payment deadlines are.
 The easiest way to do this is to log back into your business tax account on the .GOV website where you’ll find all the important information you’ll need.

-Set Up an Digital Bookkeeping System
+2. Set Up an Digital Bookkeeping System

-Making Tax Digital kicked in from April 2019 meaning that any VAT registered businesses are now legally required to maintain their bookkeeping digitally and submit their VAT returns electronically.
-So if you’re using a spreadsheet, you’re going to need to make some major changes with how you do your bookkeeping.
+Making Tax Digital kicked in from April 2019.
+This means that any VAT registered businesses are now legally required to maintain their bookkeeping digitally and submit their VAT returns electronically.
+So, if you’re using a spreadsheet, you’re going to need to make some major changes with how you do your bookkeeping.
 HMRC has not approved all digital bookkeeping systems, but most of the mainstream ones are, such as Xero.

-Set Up New Invoicing Templates
+3. Set Up New Invoicing Templates

 - VAT rate being used;

-- VAT being charged;
+- VAT charged;

-- VAT registration number;
+- Your VAT registration number;

 - the total amount owed including VAT.

-Open Up A Separate VAT Account
+4. Open Up A Separate VAT Account

 The most important thing to remember when you are VAT registered is that all the money you collect is not yours – you are simply a collecting agent on behalf of HMRC.

-To help with managing your cash flow open up a separate VAT account (which is just an instant access deposit account).
+To help with managing your cash flow consider opening up a separate VAT account (which is just an instant access deposit account).
 That way each time you get paid by a customer you can move the VAT money out of your current account so you don’t spend it.
 This may not be practical if you have a high volume of invoices, but you could find a way to estimate your VAT on a regular basis.

-Stay on Top of Your Bookkeeping
+5. Stay on Top of Your Bookkeeping

 - Get your VAT returns filed on time and avoid the stress of last-minute VAT return filing;